juliendiot42/LatexTemplate/README.md

 # LatexTemplate

-This directory contains my LaTeX template for report document.
+This directory contains my LaTeX templates:

+- **minimalDoc**: Simple LaTeX document.
+- **report**: template with working directory structure for writing report with LaTeX

-This template can be useful to others.
-Feel free to use it and thank me at the end of your documents.
+These templates can be useful to others.
+Feel free to use it.

 I am not a LaTeX expert, but you can still report any issue on GitHub directly ([LatexTemplate/issues](https://github.com/juliendiot42/LatexTemplate/issues)), I'll do my best.